 Your therapist is a specialist who is there to help you bring attention to your problems and craft a plan that can help you recover and get to where you want to be in life.
 However, some people believe that therapy is the only time they need to be focused on these aspects of their life.
 While therapy is certainly a safe place where you learn a lot about who you are and what challenges you face, the real work happens outside of the office.
 If you’re not doing what your therapist tells you and you aren’t working on actively changing your lifestyle, the work that takes place in the office isn’t going to benefit you much at all.
 You have to do the work to reap the benefits!

 Most importantly, having the right quality of help will improve your therapy experience.
 Are you having trouble finding the right therapist in your area?
-If so, visit your local therapist to find certified, experienced, caring therapists who can help you with your mental health and life problems.
+If so, visit nyctherapy.com to find certified, experienced, caring therapists in New York who can help you with your mental health and life problems.